 The linker outputs icode in several regions.
-The first region contains constants, procedure blocks, and code for the lcon procedures.
+The first region contains constants, procedure blocks, and code for the Icon procedures.
 The next region contains the record/field table and procedure blocks for record constructors.
-The next four regions contain the global variables, the names of the global variables, the static variables, and the identifier table.
-The code is a sequence of one-, three-, and five-byte instructions, each with a one-byte opcode and one or two two-byte operands.
+The next four regions contain the global identifiers, the names of the global identifiers, the static identifiers, and the identifier table.
+The icode is a sequence of instructions, each with an opcode and, in some cases, operands.
+The sizes of opcodes and operands depend on the machine architecture and the implementor's judgement.
+On the VAX-11, opcodes are one byte long and operands are four bytes long.
 Most instructions correspond exactly to instructions in the ucode that is output by the translator.
 The opcode values are those used internally by the linker (defined in the file link/opcode.h).